Wesel station: Construction and commissioning of the Oberhausen–Arnhem railway

-The whole line became useable with the commissioning of the Dinslaken–Wesel–Emmerich section on 20 October 1856.
+The whole line became usable with the commissioning of the Dinslaken–Wesel–Emmerich section on 20 October 1856.
 The CME had held opening ceremonies over several days from 17 October 1856, including, among other things, a special trip from Deutz to Amsterdam and back.
 While the outward journey between Ruhrort and Emmerich used water transport on the Rhine with a stop in Wesel, a train was taken for the return journey.
 No fixed program was originally planned in Wesel.
 Because the steam locomotive had to replenish its water supplies in Wesel, the people of Wesel decided to take advantage of this ten-minute break; the festival committee was informed of the project and made no objection.
 The mayor asked all the town councilors to gather on the platform in festive clothes when the train arrived at 12:30 p.m. and a music corps would also line up.
 In addition, the project was promoted in the town, so that the citizens would be present in large numbers.
 The project was implemented as planned.

 In the beginning, the station had a separate office building for the stationmaster in addition to the entrance building.
 An open loading ramp and loading road bordered the large goods shed.
 A two-track engine shed was available for the locomotives of the trains terminating in Wesel.
 Next to it was the water station; two water cranes were installed over an 1120 cubic Prussian feet (≈ 34.6 cubic metre) storage container.
 An average of 19 officials and workers were employed at the station in 1858.
 The station precincts contained track with a length of 650 rods (≈ 2.27 km) and 16 sets of points.
 There were already 22 sets of points and 715 rods (≈ 2,69 km) of track in 1862.
 25 sets of points were installed in 1868 and 26 sets of points in 1870.
 The number of employees temporarily dropped to 13, after the completion of the remaining work, then rose continuously to 28 in 1870.
 The CME established a tree nursery on some land that could not be sold in order to demarcate the railway area.